ericpitcock/epicenter-design-system/docs/components/EpTable.md

 #### `stickyHeader` vs`fixedHeader`

-The `stickyHeader` option works fine when `position: sticky` is sufficient—when you’re not using an overflow container.
-But if you want the table container to be within the viewport, like a dashboard module or something, you can use `calculateHeight: true` via `useCalculatedHeight` composable to ensure the table height is calculated correctly.

-NEED TO FIX THE CALC HEIGHT ISSUE as it's hardcoded into the component.
-Move it out as it's an option.

-However, in web apps, that’s not always an option.
-For those cases, `fixedHeader` (paired with the `useFixedHeader` composable) is your solution for sticky headers within overflow containers.
-It uses `position: fixed` and JavaScript to handle positioning and ensures column widths stay in sync as data updates.
-Basically, if you need a sticky header with overflow scrolling, use `fixedHeader`.
-It will probably work in most scenarios—maybe.
+Use `stickyHeader` when the table can rely on pure CSS `position: sticky` (no scrolling overflow ancestor breaking it).

+If the table lives inside a scrollable container where sticky fails, use `fixedHeader` together with the `useFixedHeader` composable.
+This duplicates the header and positions it with `position: fixed`, keeping column widths in sync.

 ## Columns
 Columns are defined in the `columns` prop.
 Each column can have the following properties: